Skip to content

 2. Builders translate estimator configuration into the low-level model by creating membership functions, calculating rule combinations, and producing an object the trainers can consume.

-3. Low-level model (model.ANFIS, model.TSKANFISClassifier) implements the forward pass, rule firing strengths, normalization, and consequent evaluation.
+3. Low-level model (model.TSKANFIS, model.TSKANFISClassifier) implements the forward pass, rule firing strengths, normalization, and consequent evaluation.

 4. Optimizers (optim.*) encapsulate training strategies such as Hybrid (OLS + gradient descent), Adam, RMSProp, SGD, and PSO.
 Each trainer accepts a low-level model along with data and optional validation splits.